apache/kylin/document/website/docs/query/intro.md

 ---
-sidebar_position: 0
+sidebar_position: 1
 ---

-# Intro to Kylin 5.0
+# Tutorial Intro

 Let's discover ** Kylin 5.0 in than 15 minutes **.